 To comply with Article 33 (1d), assure testing, assessing, and evaluating the effectiveness of technical measures securing the processing of personal data by the application, developers should perform thorough application security testing and vulnerability scanning within the SDLC testing phase.
 IBM Security AppScan is a web application vulnerability scanning tool that can be used to verify and report an application’s security compliance with both the OWASP Top Ten and the GDPR.
-For further guidance review the tutorials on AppScan and download a free trial of IBM Security AppScan.

 Applications developed to manage Internet of Things (IoT) devices often process personal data, and therefore fall into scope of GDPR compliance.
-For further security guidance on IoT application development, review the article, Combating IoT Cyber Threats.

 GDPR Articles 33 and 34 emphasises the need for robust application security, given any failure with the security of the application that causes the compromise of personal data must be reported by the controller to a supervisory authority within 72 hours and to data subjects without undue delay.